 GFCA in NEW YORK & LOS ANGELES

-Giles Foreman is coming to teach acting and Character Analysis workshops in NYC and LA in February 2018
+Giles Foreman is coming to NYC and LA in February 2018

-Led by Giles Foreman, these workshops are designed to introduce NY & LA actors to the work of the Drama Centre, London – as taught when he trained there, and as he now teaches at GFCA London, Paris and other European cities.
+GFCA workshops are designed to introduce NY & LA actors to the work of the Drama Centre, London – as taught when Giles trained there, and as he now teaches at GFCA London, Paris and other European cities.